Registering & Microchipping

 Free Microchipping Days

-- Certificate of identification or microchip number (preferred) or a statutory declaration, signed and witnessed by a Justice of the Peace.
+- A microchip number (preferred), a certificate of identification, or a statutory declaration signed and witnessed by a Justice of the Peace.

-- If you are on a pension – your NSW pension card.
-If posting your registration you must include a copy of both sides of your pension card (writing the number is not sufficient).
+- Pensioners must provide their NSW pension card.
+If you choose to post your registration, you must include a copy of both sides of your pension card (writing the numbers is not sufficient).